Proving Negligence in a Car Accident Claim

 For example, a drunk driver swings through the drive-thru at his favorite fast-food chain and grabs a burger.
 He drives away and eats his burger while driving.
 He drops the sandwich, reaches down to grab it, and swerves into your vehicle causing an accident.
 Eating while driving is not illegal, but it is a distraction that constitutes negligence when it results in an accident.
 In this example, your attorney can argue that the at-fault driver was negligent per se for driving under the influence and negligent for eating while driving.

-Several driver actions might cause your attorney to make a negligence per se argument besides drunk driving to win your case, including:
+Several driver actions might cause your attorney to make a defendant negligence per se argument besides drunk driving to win your case, including:

 - Running a stoplight or a stop sign